István Dobi

-István Dobi (/hu/; 31 December 1898 – 24 November 1968) was a Hungarian communist politician who was Prime Minister of Hungary from 1948 to 1952 and Chairman of the Presidential Council of the Hungarian People's Republic from 1952 to 1967.
+István Dobi (Note: /hu/) (31 December 1898 – 24 November 1968) was a Hungarian communist politician who was Prime Minister of Hungary from 1948 to 1952 and Chairman of the Presidential Council of the Hungarian People's Republic from 1952 to 1967.

 Early life

 Dobi originated from a poor peasant family and was born in Szőny, in the Komárom County of the Kingdom of Hungary.
 He completed only six years of primary school and started working as a day laborer from an early age.
 In 1916 he came into contact with the agricultural workers' movement.
 After having fought in the First World War, he supported the Hungarian Soviet Republic.
 During the Hungarian–Romanian War of 1919 he was captured by the Romanians.

 Upon his release, he worked as a casual laborer and became active in the agricultural workers' union as well as in the Social Democratic Party of Hungary from the early 1920s.
 For this, he was put under police surveillance.
 In 1936 he switched to the Independent Smallholders' Party and became a functionary in the Kisalföld Chamber of Agriculture.
 Although he was not a member of the Communist Party, he was arrested several times during the regency of Miklós Horthy.